 Both nylon and polyester are perfectly acceptable materials for hammock camping.
-For those seeking the absolute lightest hammocks, high-end polyester weaves may often offer the pinnacle of performance.
+For those seeking the absolute lightest, high-end polyester weaves may often offer the pinnacle of performance.

-There are two main construction styles for hammocks – camping or recreational.
+There are two main construction styles – camping or recreational.
 These styles offer dramatically different end results:

-Gathered end hammocks are made by cinching up all the material at the end of the hammock.
+Gathered-end hammocks are made by cinching up all the material at the end of the hammock.
 From that “gathered end” a suspension system travels out to the trees.
-Gathered end hammocks are affordable and easy to DIY or make at home.
+Gathered-end ones are affordable and easy to DIY or make at home.

 Pros of Gathered Hammocks